 In the midday hours of April 25, 2015, a 7.8 magnitude earthquake wracked the small country of Nepal.
 The initial tremor and 38 aftershocks triggered landslides and avalanches, claiming 9,000 lives, injuring tens of thousands more, and displacing half a million people from their homes.
 The headlines that circulated around the globe read heavy: Nepal is in Ruins.
 What the media could not have known was that such dour and ominous tags would deal a crushing blow to one of the country’s most vital economic engines, their thriving tourism industry.

 Deterred by the grim news, travelers by the thousands––including me––abandoned plans to visit the country.
 With cancellations pushing as high as 70%, the 500,000 Nepalese dependent on foreign travel revenue were immediately affected.
-Compounding the situation, as the fall travel season approached, political tensions between Nepal and India escalated, resulting in blockades all along their shared border.
+Compounding the situation, as the fall travel season approached, political tensions between Nepal and India culminated in blockades all along their shared border.
 The fuel shortage that ensued interrupted flights, stalled ground transportation, and once again brought the travel trade to a halt.

 Despite having scrubbed my travel plans in the spring, my fortunes turned and I found myself once again en route to Nepal.
 I was one of a small group of journalists selected to assess the country’s current state of travel affairs, but given the reports I had been hearing, I wasn’t sure if I would even reach Kathmandu.
 A week prior my departure on the 21st of October, my friend, Chris Reichel, had his flight to the city waylaid for days due to a lack of fuel at Thribhuvan airport.
 I didn’t expect my trip to be a complete bust, but I prepared myself for a few hiccups along the way.

 To my great relief, I arrived without a hitch and didn’t suffer the slightest inconvenience during my visit.
 Mere minutes after my plane touched down, I was immersed in the Nepal I had hoped I would find, the place billed as one of the top five adventure travel destinations in the world.
-What I discovered was a country that was quite clearly open for business.
+What I discovered was a country quite clearly open for business.

 Kathmandu – the gritty city